-This course is part of the Executive Pathways series, which forms the basis for the MS in Leadership.
+This course is part of the Executive Pathways series and is a required course for the Master of Science in Leadership.

 Location: Washington, DC

 - Customer service

 About the instructor:

 Todd Zenger is the Robert and Barbara Frick Professor of Business Strategy at the Olin School of Business at Washington University in St. Louis.
 He serves as academic director for the Executive MBA program and as chair of the tenured faculty.
 He has been at Washington University since 1990.
 He currently teaches or has taught courses in the EMBA program and the MBA program and has received teaching awards in both programs.
 He completed his undergraduate degree in economics at Stanford University and his Ph.D. in strategy and organization at UCLA.
 Professor Zenger’s research focuses on topics of organizational design and incentives, organizational boundaries, and corporate strategy.
 He has also examined how firms optimally organize for innovation and knowledge creation.

 A Conversation with Todd Zenger on the Government Entrepreneur

 Organizations exist to create value for those who provide them with funding and those who receive their products and services.
 Through innovation, effective organizations constantly seek to deliver new value to citizens and customers, or deliver similar value with fewer resources.
 The staff at Brookings Executive Education recently sat down with Todd to discuss innovation and how government agencies can better understand this increasingly important topic.

 What’s the biggest challenge facing federal agencies regarding innovation?